Schedule Change

 Sunnylands Center & Gardens

-• Commissioned in 2008 by Leonore Annenberg, the 17,000-square-foot building, on a 15-acre parcel adjacent to the historic estate, was designed by Frederick Fisher & Partners and completed in 2011.
-Fisher references the A. Quincy Jones-designed historic house in his use of lava walls, trellises, and floor-to-ceiling glass.
+• Commissioned in 2008 by Leonore Annenberg, the 17,000-square-foot building, on a 15-acre parcel adjacent to the historic estate, was designed by Frederick Fisher & Partners and was completed in 2011.
+Fisher references the A. Quincy Jones-designed historic house in his use of lava stone walls, trellises, and floor-to-ceiling glass.

 • Wall panels provide information on the history of Walter and Leonore Annenberg at Sunnylands, the famous people who visited, and the contemporary retreat program.